AdeyAmare/customer-experience-analytics/scripts/README.md

 - Effect: Runs multiple sentiment models (VADER, TextBlob, DistilBERT), performs TF-IDF keyword extraction, assigns themes, aggregates sentiment, and saves the final analytical results to ```data/processed/```.

+4. ```postgres_connection.py```

+Purpose: Initiates the ETL phase to load processed review data into PostgreSQL.

+Effect: Reads the final processed review CSV, inserts unique banks into the banks table, maps bank_ids, inserts reviews into the reviews table, and manages database connections.
+Designed to handle duplicates safely and log progress.

 ## Pipeline Execution Order
 The scripts must be executed sequentially to ensure each stage has the necessary input data: